transformerlab/transformerlab-docs/blog/2025-02-19-how-to-plugin/how_to_plugin.md

 ## Step 6: Running and Testing Your Plugin

-To run your plugin, just save all files and build the TransformerLab API locally.
+To run your plugin, just save all files and build the Transformer Lab API locally.
 Note that new plugins will only appear in the locally built API and will not be visible in the production app (which is built only during official releases).
 For testing your new plugin:

-1. Build and run the TransformerLab API locally.
+1. Build and run the Transformer Lab API locally.
-2. Once running, launch the TransformerLab app.
+2. Once running, launch the Transformer Lab app.
 3. Install the plugin by navigating to the **Plugins** section and clicking **Install** on the `sample-data-print` plugin.
 4. Navigate to the **Evaluate** section where you should see your **sample-data-print** plugin listed.
 5. Run the plugin, then review the outputs in the app.